Want to save this article for later?

 Examples of CX: chatting with customer support/helpdesk, receiving billing notices, watching a live sales demo.

-Customers Demand Experiences.
-Today, all customers expect a red carpet treatment whether your app offers ridesharing or streaming media or gaming.
+Customers Still Demand Experiences.
+Today, all customers expect a red carpet treatment whether your app offers groceries or streaming media or gaming.
 And they can easily switch to your competition because they have innumerable options to choose from.
 If you delight prospects with your customer experience, you’ll solve your customer retention challenges.

 Faster Revenue.
 It comes as no surprise that companies with great CX earn revenues faster than those who don’t prioritize the customer experience.
 Some stats: